Ray27th/BattleBotsPVP/README.md

-# 🤖 ESP32 Battle Bot Extraordinaire!
+# 🤖 ESP32 Battle Bots PvP!

 Welcome to the most exciting DIY combat robot project you'll ever build!
 This isn't just any robot - it's a fully autonomous warrior with real-time vision, smart sensing, and a mighty battle hammer!